STATUS: Completed Project

 Currently, no standards exist for describing and characterizing the quality and completeness of electronic health data.
 In order to best utilize data, it is imperative that researchers and investigators know the fitness for use and reliability of data.
-In order to address this gap, the Food and Drug Administration (FDA) will build upon the connections and knowledge gained from the Cross‑Network Directory Service (CNDS) to discover and design data quality metrics for metadata standards; standards that would further regulate the “data about data” helpful in tagging, structuring, formatting, and coding data according to its categorization and fitness.
+In order to address this gap, the FDA built upon the connections and knowledge gained from the Cross Network Directory Service (CNDS) to discover and design data quality metrics for metadata standards; standards that would further regulate the “data about data” helpful in tagging, structuring, formatting, and coding data according to its categorization and fitness.

 PROJECT PURPOSE & GOALS

-Under the FDA, this project will create and implement a metadata standards data capture and querying system for: 1) data quality and characteristics, 2) data source and institutional characteristics, and 3) “fitness‑for‑use.”
+Under the FDA, this project created and implemented a metadata standards data capture and querying system for: 1) data quality and characteristics, 2) data source and institutional characteristics, and 3) “fitness for use.”

 Develop and test metadata standards and technical specifications.